-The period at the end of which the accrued performance fee is crystallised and paid (the "Performance Period") is generally the Company's fiscal year (1 October - 30 September), but may also a) begin mid-year in certain circumstances from the launch of a Fund or Share Class and b) end mid-year from the previous Performance Period's end to the closure of a Fund or Share Class.
-For Funds using the High Water Mark and Performance Benchmark with High Water Mark mechanisms in cases of a launch of a Fund or a Share Class in the ongoing Performance Period the performance fee will crystalise at the end of the current Performance Period.
-When this occurs, the Performance Period may be less than one calendar year.
-For Funds using the Performance Period the performance fee will crystalise in the ongoing Performance Period the performance Period or a Share Class in the ongoing Performance Period the performance fee will crystalise at the end of the current Performance Period the performance Benchmark mechanism in cases of a launch of a Fund or a Share Class in the ongoing Performance Period the performance Period may be less than one calendar year.
-For Funds using the Performance Benchmark mechanism in cases of a launch of a Fund or a Share Class in the ongoing Performance Period the performance Period may be less than one calendar year.
-For Funds using the Performance Benchmark mechanism in cases of a launch of a Fund or a Share Class in the ongoing Performance Period the performance Period the performance fee will crystalise at the end of the immediately following Performance Period.
+The period at the end of which the accrued performance fee is crystallised and paid (the "Performance Period") is generally the Fund's fiscal year (1 January - 31 December), but may also a) begin mid-year in certain circumstances from the launch of a Fund or Unit Class and b) end mid-year from the previous Performance Period's end to the closure of a Fund or Unit Class.
+For Funds using the High Water Mark and Performance Benchmark with High Water Mark mechanisms in cases of a launch of a Fund or a Unit Class in the ongoing Performance Period the performance fee will crystalise at the end of the current Performance Period.
+When this occurs, the Performance Period may be less than one calendar year.For Funds using the Performance Period the performance fee will crystalise at the end of the immediately following Performance Period.
+When this occurs, the Period the performance fee will crystalise at the end of the immediately following Performance Period.
+When this occurs, the Period.
+When this occurs, the Performance fee will crystalise at the end of the immediately following Performance Period.
+When this occurs, the Performance fee will crystalise at the end of the immediately following Performance Period.
 When this occurs, the Performance Period may be longer than one calendar year.

 Subject to the exceptions above, the performance fee is crystallised at the end of each Performance Period and is paid annually in arrears as soon as practicable after the end of the relevant Performance Period.
-The end of the Performance Period is generally the Fund's fiscal year end, except where a Fund or Share Class closes mid-year as described above.
-As well as crystallising at the end of each Performance Period, performance fees are crystallized on any Dealing Day (other than the last Business Day of the Performance Period) in which there is a net reduction in the number of Shares in a Share Class.
-Any accrued performance fee with respect to such net redemption of Shares will crystallise on that Dealing Day and will be paid as soon as is practicable to the Investment Manager.
+The end of the Performance Period is generally the Fund's fiscal year end, except where a Fund or Unit Class closes mid-year as described above.
+As well as crystallising at the end of each Performance Period, performance fees are crystallized on any Dealing Day (other than the last Business Day of the Performance Period) in which there is a net reduction in the number of Units in a Unit Class.
+Any accrued performance fee with respect to such net redemption of Units will crystallise on that Dealing Day and will be paid as soon as is practicable to the Investment Manager.